Alfred "Teen" Blackburn

-Alfred "Teen" Blackburn (April 26, 1842 – March 8, 1951) was one of the last surviving American enslaved persons with a clear recollection of slavery as an adult.
-He was known throughout Yadkin County, North Carolina for his strength, size and longevity.
+Alfred "Teen" Blackburn (April 26, 1842 – March 8, 1951) was one of the last surviving American slaves with a clear recollection of slavery as an adult.
+He was known throughout Yadkin County, North Carolina for his strength, size, and longevity.
 While enslaved, he served as a body servant for his owner, a Confederate soldier, during the Civil War.
-In 1929, state officials granted him a Class B pension in North Carolina, which has led some to mistakenly describe him as a Confederate veteran.
+In 1929, state officials granted him a Class B pension in North Carolina, leading some to mistakenly describe him as a Confederate veteran.

 Birth into slavery

 Blackburn was born into slavery on the plantation of the Hampton and Cowles families in Yadkin County, North Carolina.
 According to family accounts, he was called Teen and was the son of Fannie Blackburn, a mixed-race Cherokee-African held as a slave, and Augustus Blackburn, a white plantation owner.

-Teen described holding "the best job" on the plantation as a boy.
-"It was my duty to shoo the flies from the table, serve at parties when the well-to-do...were guests and take care of the children."
+The teen described holding "the best job" on the plantation as a boy.
+"It was my duty to shoo the flies from the table, serve at parties when the well-to-do...were guests, and take care of the children."
 He said the field slaves were envious of his job.

-During the American Civil War, Blackburn served as the "body servant" of his father, Col. John Augustus Blackburn of Company F, 21st North Carolina Regiment.
+During the American Civil War, Blackburn served as the "body servant" of his father, Col. John Augustus Blackburn of Company F, 21st North Carolina Infantry Regiment.
 Blackburn's brother, Wiley Blackburn, was also listed as a body servant in Co.
 B, 38th North Carolina Regiment.

-Blackburn was a cook, servant and helper for the regiment for almost two years during battles, including the First Battle of Bull Run.
+Blackburn was a cook, servant, and helper for the regiment for almost two years during battles, including the First Battle of Bull Run.
 In a 1938 interview, Blackburn said he did not carry a gun during his service because "a knife was handier."
 He described defending Col. Blackburn with his knife, "he just turned around and walked off," he said.
 "He didn't say a word."

-However, his 1929 pension application does not describe him engaging in any battle, instead saying he spent most of his "service" on the Blackburn plantation, working with seven other enslaved people in its blacksmith's forge, making iron rims for Confederate wagons.
+However, his 1929 pension application does not describe him engaging in any battle, instead saying he spent most of his "service" on the Blackburn plantation, working with seven other slaves in its blacksmith's forge, making iron rims for Confederate wagons.
 It also describes him serving "as one of the guards to keep safe the family valuables, including valuable silverware, jewels, and provisions" during the war.
 The application makes clear he was not an enlisted soldier.

 He returned to Yadkin County after Col. Blackburn was furloughed because of measles.
-At the close of the war, Blackburn described seeing Gen. George Stoneman's men in Hamptonville, "riding three abreast and burning everything along the way."
+At the close of the war, Blackburn described seeing Gen. George Stoneman's men in Hamptonville "riding three abreast and burning everything along the way."